01 of 11

 Black and White Printable Christmas Trees

 Who says Christmas trees have to be green?
-Download this 3d printable Christmas tree table decor craft, and make some strikingly modern tree decorations in minutes.
+Download this 3D printable Christmas tree table decor craft, and make some strikingly modern tree decorations in minutes.
 This project is another quick print, cut, and glue Christmas table decoration that those short on time will appreciate.

 These paper trees are easy enough even for little ones.
-They should be able to out the trees with safety scissors and some guidance from Mom.
+They should be able to cut the trees with safety scissors and some guidance from Mom.
 The edges may not be perfect, but your children will certainly feel proud of the Christmas home decor they helped make.
 After all, isn't Christmas crafting all about making memories?Continue to 4 of 11 below.

 04 of 11

-Simple to Make Red and White Christmas Advent Calendar
+Red and White Christmas Advent Calendar

 This Christmas advent calendar craft project is delightful, fun and unique!
 Fill the small kraft paper boxes with little treasures suitable for the recipient, then embellish with red and white decorative items.
 Watch your children's eyes light up every day when discovering small toys or candy in the boxes.
 What a fun way to countdown the days until Christmas!Continue to 5 of 11 below.